SPARC-FAIR-Codeathon/QuiltedTutorials/README.md

    * jupyterlab, version 3.4.4

 ### **Getting started**
-If you have not already done so, clone the GitHub repository onto your local machine into the _SPARC-tutorial_ folder wit the following command:
+If you have not already done so, clone the GitHub repository onto your local machine into the _SPARC-tutorial_ folder with the following command:

     $ git clone git@github.com:SPARC-FAIR-Codeathon/SPARC-Tutorial.git SPARC-tutorial

 The tutorial is contained in a Jupyter Notebook and requires Jupyter Lab to run.
+#### **If you are familiar with Jupyter Lab**
+Open Jupyter Lab and navigate to the _SPARC-tutorial_ folder.
+Open the SPARC-tutorial.ipynb file and follow the tutorial.

+#### **If you are not familiar with Jupyter Lab**
-If you are unsure if Jupyter Lab is installed on your machine use this command in a terminal:
+Not sure if Jupyter Lab is installed on your machine?
+No worries, we've got you covered!
+Check out if it is installed on your machine using this command in a terminal:

     $ which jupyter-lab